jacob-pro/design-verification/docs/bug_report.md

 # Bug Report

 Bugs 1 through 4 apply to those controlled by the `error_found` bit flags in `calc1_sn.v`.

-They can be demonstrated using specific test cases described in `tests.e`
+All of these bugs can be demonstrated using specific test cases defined in `tests.e`

-## 1: Addition
+## 1: Addition with Certain Bits

 Addition produces the wrong result when the second operand matches these conditions:
 For both the least or second least significant bytes of the (4 byte integer):